Spiritual Gifts Series

 of the New Self

 29.2 Renewed.
-Paul also taught that every believer must be renewed (“ἀνανεοῦσθα”) in the spirit of their mind (Ephesians 4:23, page 1831).
+Paul also taught that every believer must be renewed (“ἀνανεοῦσθα”) in the spirit of their mind (Ephesians 4:23).
 A believer with The Spiritual Gift of Teaching may have a ministry of teaching believers how to be renewed in the spirit of their mind.

 The Teaching Ministry of Rooted and

 30.1 Firmly Rooted.
 Paul explained to the Colossians that believers must walk worthy of the Lord Jesus after their conversion (Colossians 2:6).
 Part of that worthy walk includes being firmly rooted (“ἐρριζωμένοι “) in Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of helping believers walk worthy of the Lord Jesus by being firmly rooted in Christ.

 30.2 Established in Your Faith.
 Paul taught that all believers must be discipled, and established in their faith (“βεβαιούμενοι τῇ πίστει“).
 Paul linked basic teaching with being firmly rooted and established in the Christian faith.
 Without sound teaching, the believer will not mature and grow in Christ.
 A believer with The Spiritual Gift of Teaching may have a ministry of helping believers become established in their faith.

 The Teaching Ministry of